-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-People choose fixed-rate loans because interest rates are low and they wish to lock in at this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
 Call One Source Lending 303-220-7500 at 303-220-7500 to discuss your situation with one of our professionals.

-There are many kinds of Adjustable Rate Mortgages.
-Generally, the interest rates on ARMs are determined by an outside index.
-A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different kinds of Adjustable Rate Mortgages.
+Generally, interest for ARMs are based on an outside index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-Most ARMs are capped, which means they won't go up above a specified amount in a given period of time.
-Some ARMs can't adjust more than two percent per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can go up in a given period.
-The majority of ARMs also cap your interest rate over the life of the loan.
+Most ARM programs have a cap that protects you from sudden monthly payment increases.
+Your ARM may feature a cap on how much your interest rate can go up in one period.
+For example: no more than two percent per year, even if the index the rate is based on increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that your payment can increase in one period.
+The majority of ARMs also cap your interest rate over the life of the loan period.

-ARMs most often feature the lowest rates at the start of the loan.
-They guarantee the lower rate for an initial period that varies greatly.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+ARMs usually start at a very low rate that may increase as the loan ages.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans are best for borrowers who plan to move before the loan adjusts.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust.
+These loans are usually best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit people who plan to sell their house or refinance before the loan adjusts.